 - We will follow-up with you after the session with any student assessments and to find out how it can be improved in the future

 This interactive tutorial, created using Articulate Rise, is designed to introduce new students to the resources and services provided by the ODU Libraries.
-The tutorial is available via a Blackboard Organization titled ODU Libraries' Tutorials for New ODU Students.
+The tutorial is available via a Canvas Organization titled ODU Libraries' Tutorials for New ODU Students.
 Please visit our Library Tutorials for New ODU Students page for more information.
 This tutorial is designed for use by courses that instruct first year students, such as Living Learning and Impact Communities, University Enhancement Courses, and Residence Halls in need of educational activities, and student organizations.

 We support the general education information literacy courses by providing online tutorials that map directly to the student learning outcomes for information literacy at ODU.
-Our Information Literacy Tutorials are created using Articulate Storyline and hosted in a self-enroll Blackboard Organization called ODU Libraries Information Literacy Tutorials.
+Our Information Literacy Tutorials are created using Articulate Storyline and hosted in a self-enroll Canvas Organization called ODU Libraries Information Literacy Tutorials.
 Students may enter the space using a Midas ID/password.
 The tutorials are interactive, with built-in quiz questions.
 Students will see their results at the end of each tutorial.
 They will be given a chance to print their quiz results, or save as a screenshot to submit for a grade, if so desired.

 Please visit our Information Literacy and Research Tutorials page for more detailed information.

 We support English Composition courses by providing online tutorials that align with course assignments.
-Our new Argumentative Essay Tutorial is hosted in a self-enrolled Blackboard Organization called ODU Libraries Tutorials for English Composition.
+Our new Argumentative Essay Tutorial is hosted in a self-enrolled Canvas Organization called ODU Libraries Tutorials for English Composition.
 The tutorial is interactive with built-in quiz questions.
 Students are given the opportunity to print or save their results to submit to an instructor, if so desired.
 Please visit our Argumentative Essay Tutorial page for more information.

 The Research Fundamentals tutorial and quiz is designed to serve as a refresher or basic introduction to getting started with research.
 After navigating through the tutorial, students will complete a quiz.
 After passing the quiz, students can select their professor's name and the professor will receive an email with the student's name in the subject line indicating that they completed the activity.
 If you would like to add your name to the quiz please email email@example.com.